kbseah/phylogenomics-tools/README.md

 Uses AMPHORA2 by default to extract conserved markers from each genome.
 Use --phyla_amphora switch to use Phyla-AMPHORA instead.

-Regardless of which version, specify path to the AMPHORA2 or Phyla-AMPHORA directory (e.g. `/home/foobar/tools/AMPHORA2/`)
+Regardless of which version, specify path to the AMPHORA2 or Phyla-AMPHORA directory (e.g. `/home/foobar/tools/AMPHORA2/`).

+If using Phyla-AMPHORA, you can specify which phylum's marker set to use with the `--phylum` option (ignored if using AMPHORA2).
+If using AMPHORA2, you can use the Archaea marker set with the `--archaea` switch.

-Calls the script MarkerScanner.pl for each genome given in RENAME_TABLE
+Calls the script MarkerScanner.pl for each genome given in RENAME_TABLE.
+By default it assumes the fasta files supplied are genomic nucleotide sequences.

+Use the option `--seqtype protein` if you have amino acid sequences instead of genomic nucleotide sequences.

-If --16S switch is specified, also uses Metaxa to extract 16S sequences from each genome (preset to Bacterial mode - edit script if genomes are Archaea!)
+If `--16S` switch is specified, also uses Metaxa to extract 16S sequences from each genome (preset to Bacterial mode - edit script if genomes are Archaea!)

 ## 3. Make table of how many markers detected per genome